LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/remote-repository.rst

 Contributing to a Remote Repository
 -----------------------------------

-Now that you have a profile on Github and a local copy of a remote repository, start coding!
+Now that you have a profile on Github and a local copy of a remote repository, let's start coding!

 Open the repo you just cloned in Visual Studio.
 Explore it, run it.
 See what happens.
 Go to the ``NumberChecks`` class and uncomment the ``EvenOrOddCheck`` method.
-Run it again to make sure it works then save your project.
+Run it again to make sure it works.
+Then, save your project.

 .. index:: ! remote repository commit

 .. index:: ! remote repository push

 Now it is time to make a commit.
-When working with a remote, the commit process has five steps:
+When working with a remote repo, the commit process has five steps:

 1. ``git status``
 2. ``git add``
 3. ``git commit``
-4. ``git push origin master``
+4. ``git push origin main``
 5. ``git log``

 The fourth step uses the new command ``git push`` where the commit is pushed to the remote from the local.
-``origin`` indicates that the commit does indeed go to the remote and ``master`` is the name of the branch that the commit goes to.
+``origin`` indicates that the commit does indeed go to the remote and ``main`` is the name of the branch that the commit goes to.

 ::

-   Students-Computer:learning-git student$ git status Students-Computer:learning-git student$ git status On branch main
+   Students-Computer:learning-git student$ git status On branch main
    Your branch is up to date with 'origin/main'.